shayonkeating/shayonkeating/README.md

 ## 🌱 I’m currently working on ...

   - RltyChk: A time series machine learning model to see where climate change is going to affect the liveability in the US --- frontend in progress 🔜
-  - Relational Data Map from Videos: Building a pipeline to analyze and store video data --- pipeline in progress 👨🏻‍💻
   - FirstHire Job Matcher: Imagining hinge but for job/recruiter seeking --- coming soon 👨🏻‍💻
   - AWS Cloud Practioner Certification --- Test Scheduled for mid March 2024 👨🏻‍💻
+  - Relational Data Map from Videos: Building a pipeline to analyze and store video data --- first iteration done!
+Now for the frontend 👨🏻‍💻

 ## 📦 Toolkits that I like to use